Active RIS Aided ISAC Systems: Beamforming Design and Performance Analysis: Introduction

-To combat such severe signal propagation loss over the four-hop links, many new architectures for RIS have been proposed.
+To combat such severe signal propagation loss over the four-hop links, many new architectures of RIS have been proposed.
 One such idea was to add sensors to the RIS for sensing, as suggested in \cite{39,40,42}.
-With this method, the sensors would perform the sensing function, thereby diminishing the number of hops and path-loss between the sensors and the BS.
+With this method, the sensors would perform the sensing function, thereby diminishing the number of hops and path loss between the sensors and the BS.
 However, implementing this approach would result in a more complex hardware design and is challenging to integrate with existing communication protocols.
 Another approach was to add several amplifiers\cite{6} to the passive RIS to mitigate signal attenuation through the signal amplification function, known as active RIS.
 The nascent technology of active RIS exhibits promising potential in mitigating the multiplicative fading issue compared to the traditional passive RIS \cite{21}.
 Recent contributions have shown that the active RIS yields superior performance compared to the traditional passive RIS in the communication systems with equal power budget\cite{26}.
-Additionally, the active RIS has its potential for use in sensing-related scenarios, as demonstrated in various studies \cite{35,37}.
-When the active RIS is used to establish a virtual link between the DFRC BS and the target, a signal that would normally experience severe fading can be amplified twice on the same active RIS panel, which we refer to multiple-self-reflection (MSR). {In recent times, there have been a few scholarly contributions that have delved into the active RIS-aided ISAC system \cite{47,46}.
-Specifically, the authors of \cite{47} considered an active RIS-aided ISAC system in the scenario of cloud radio access network (C-RAN), and optimized the Radar beampattern towards the sensing targets.
+Additionally, the active RIS has garnered significant attention in the context of sensing-related applications, such as radar detection and localization \cite{35,37}.
+When the active RIS is used to establish a virtual link between the DFRC BS and the target, a signal that would normally experience severe fading can be amplified twice on the same active RIS panel, which we refer to multiple-self-reflection (MSR). {Most recently, there have been a few contributions that have delved into the active RIS-aided ISAC system \cite{47,46}.
+Specifically, the authors of \cite{47} considered an active RIS-aided ISAC system in the scenario of cloud radio access network (C-RAN), and optimized the radar beampattern towards the sensing targets.
 However, the four-hop received echo was not considered in \cite{47}.
-The authors of \cite{46} employed the received Radar SINR as a sensing metric while maximizing the secure rate of the active RIS-aided ISAC system.
+The authors of \cite{46} employed the received radar SINR as a sensing metric while maximizing the secure rate of the active RIS-aided ISAC system.
 Nevertheless, the noise and the interference induced by the active RIS were neglected in \cite{46}.
-Besides, in both \cite{47,46}, the power consumption of the reflected echo at the active RIS was not considered.}
+Besides, in \cite{47} and \cite{46}, the power consumption of the reflected echo at the active RIS was not considered.}